 When it comes to the Evergreen State, the age of majority is 18.
 This generally means that when your kids hit this milestone, they legally become adults and the government no longer considers them dependents.

 They can vote, join the military, and all indulge in most of the things that, legally speaking, make them adults.
-In specific situations, however, they retain their dependent status.
+In specific situations, they even retain their dependent status.

 The most common of these instances involve high school, postsecondary education, or a child with special needs.